User Types in Wrike

 -

-Click on your profile picture in the upper right-hand corner of your workspace 1.
+Click on your profile picture in the sidebar of your workspace 1.

 -